AakashN2k03/React-Python-Web-Deployment/DEPLOYMENT.md

 1. **Deploy Backend First** - Get the live backend URL
 2. **Update Frontend** with backend URL
 3. **Deploy Frontend**
+4. **Add Frontend url in backend allowed origin and redeploy the backend **
 ## 🔧 Troubleshooting

 - **CORS Issues**: Ensure your backend allows requests from your frontend domain